Obama takes a cultural tour of an ancient city before returning to Washington

-However, Obama repeated past warnings that his stance on military involvement could change if the Syria uses chemical weapons.
+However, Obama repeated past warnings that his stance on military involvement could change if Syria uses chemical weapons.

 Jordan is suffering from refugee fatigue.
-Masses of people have fled there for from neighboring countries whenever conflict was rife.
+Masses of people have fled there from neighboring countries whenever conflict was rife.
 The Syrian conflict comes on top of the flood of refugees that came from Iraq just a decade ago.

 The country is a close U.S. ally and has been one of the most stable in the region, but it has seen recent internal turmoil and discontent.

 King Abdullah has a reputation for benevolence, unlike autocratic rulers such as Syria’s Bashar al-Assad or deposed Iraqi dictator Saddam Hussein.
 One house of the Jordanian parliament is democratically elected.

 However, a weak economy and allegations of corruption by public officials have stoked dissatisfaction with him.

 In November, crowds took to the streets calling for King Abdullah’s downfall because of rising gasoline prices.

 More recently, comments attributed to King Abdullah in the The Atlantic caused further anger toward the monarch, who was quoted as calling the opposition Muslim Brotherhood a “Masonic cult” and referring to tribal elders in his country as “old dinosaurs.”

 The royal court says some of King Abdullah’s comments in the magazine were taken out of context by local Jordanian and international media outlets who reported on the article.

 In Israel, the last-minute diplomacy added a flourish to Obama’s first visit to the Jewish state as president.